 “Jeff?
 Is that you?
 What on earth is going on?”
 I demanded, literally shouting into the phone.

 Jeff was technically my boss.
 Well, more of a manager; like singers or actors have managers.
-Only I had the distinct impression my compensation package did not have as many zeroes attached to it; at least compared to people like Rihanna or Johnny Depp.
+The only thing was my compensation package did not have as many zeroes attached to it when compared to people like Rihanna or Johnny Depp.
 I had contracted him to get me ferrying gigs.
 Some international, most domestic.
-He had somehow wrangled himself an office inside of the UPS hangar located in the northeast corner of the Vancouver’s Sea Island property at CYVR.
+Somehow, he had managed to wrangle himself an office inside of the UPS hangar located in the northeast corner of the Vancouver’s Sea Island property at CYVR.
 The fact that the UPS hangar was right by the threshold of RWY 26R also allowed for some distinct advantages.
 To this day I am yet to discover how he managed to not only score an office inside the UPS sorting facility, but hangar space as well for the different types of aircraft he seemed to find for delivery.

 “Will you calm down for a…?”